OMB-IARC/CanGraph/README.md

 This repo only intends to collect information on how to generate ("graphify") each of the five different databases: a further project will automate sub-network generation for metabolite annotation and discovery (stay tuned [to my blog](https://www.pablomarcos.me/es/posts/) :p).
 More information on how to generate the different graphs can be found on the README for each of the different subfolders for this project.

+## Setting up the FileSystem

+To be able to work with the different databases, you will need to prepare the different databases the program will be using as input.
+To do this:

+* Copy the Exposome-Explorer